Konstantin-PS/sDDoSerr/README.md

 # sDDoSerr
 sDDoSerr - the research programm for simulate shrew (D)DoS attack.

 Only for Linux.
 Run as superuser.
+The config file must be in the same directory (bin) as sDDoSerr, or it can be a symbolic link to this file.

 Use for your own risk.

 Examples: